zhurai/notes/tech/game-dev/unity/beginner-notes.md

   - y = vertical plane
   - x/z = horizontal plane
 - can make GameObjects the child of the other (making any transform/etc applied to the child GameObjects as well)
+## Notes on GameObjects
+- Good practice: create **empty** gameObject as a placeholder/container for other GameObjects (for a more complex object)
+## Directional Light
+- rotate to change
+- position/scale options do not affect the directional light
+- color changes the color of the light (not the sky)

 # Sources
 - https://learn.unity.com/tutorial/get-ready-for-unity-essentials